Proton mass decompositions in the NNLO QCD: Conclusions

-The twist-four contributions in Figs.~\ref{fig2},~\ref{fig4} have the very weak $\mu$ dependence, and represent also the quark/gluon decomposition~\cite{Tanaka:2018nae}, $M={\cal M}_q+{\cal M}_g$, of the invariant mass of (\ref{m22}).
-This decomposition, composed of the twist-four effects only, coincides in total with the rest-mass decomposition~(\ref{new4term}), involving also the twist-two effects; this is guaranteed by the above-mentioned sum rule, $\bar{C}_q+ \bar C_g=0$, compare (\ref{new4term}) and (\ref{calmqg}).
-Apparently, the different characteristics arising in those different types of decompositions are caused by the behavior of $\bar{C}_q(0, \mu)$ ($=-\bar{C}_g(0, \mu)$), which actually represents the twist-four three-parton correlation~\cite{Tanaka:2018wea,Tanaka:2018nae}.
-Indeed, extending the treatment of the ``virial theorem'' in \cite{Lorce:2021xku} based on the dilatation transformation, we obtain the exact relation,
+The twist-four contributions in Figs.~\ref{fig2},~\ref{fig4} have a very weak $\mu$ dependence, and the corresponding values multiplied by $4$ also represent the results for the quark/gluon decomposition~(\ref{calmqg0}) of the invariant mass of (\ref{m22})~\cite{Tanaka:2018nae,Tanaka:2025yez}.
+This decomposition~(\ref{calmqg0}), composed only of the twist-four effects, coincides in total with the rest-mass decomposition~(\ref{new4term}) that also involves the twist-two effects; this equality is guaranteed by the sum rule mentioned below (\ref{para}), i.e., $\bar{C}_q+ \bar C_g=0$; compare (\ref{new4term}) and (\ref{calmqg}).
+Apparently, the different characteristics arising in those different types of decompositions are caused by the behavior of $\bar{C}_q(0, \mu)$ ($=-\bar{C}_g(0, \mu)$), which is actually associated with the twist-four three-parton correlation~\cite{Tanaka:2018wea,Tanaka:2018nae}.
+Indeed, extending the treatment of the ``virial theorem'' in \cite{Lorce:2021xku} based on the dilatation transformation, we are able to obtain the exact relation,

-corresponding to the forces between the quarks and gluons, whose details will be discussed elsewhere.
+corresponding to the forces between the quarks and gluons, and to those among the gluons, the details of which will be discussed elsewhere.

-{\it Acknowledgments}---The author thanks Hiroyuki Kawamura and Yuichiro Kiyo for insightful discussions.
-This work was supported by JSPS KAKENHI Grant Numbers JP24K07055 and JP23K03419.